hash-bang/Monoxide/API.md

 Returns **Object** A dictionary of foreign keys for the schema (each key will be the info of the object)

+# monoxide.utilities.isObjectID

+Return if the input is a valid MongoDB-Core compatible ObjectID object This is mainly used within functions that need to check that a given variable is a Mongo OID

+**Parameters**

+-   `subject` **mixed** The item to examine

+Returns **boolean** Whether the subject is a MongoDB-Core compatible ObjectID object instance

 # monoxide.utilities.objectID

 Construct and return a MongoDB-Core compatible ObjectID object